Watts-Lab/Crowdsourcr/doc/_sources/usage/admin.rst.txt

 - Crowdsourcr calculates the share of bonus points earned among total possible points.
 - This shares is multiplied by the bonus amount in the cHIT Tab and determines the actual bonus paid to a worker.

-Note, that if questions are assigned to only one worker in the XML then the bonus will always be zero.
+Note, that if questions are assigned to only one worker in the XML then the bonus will always be zero for linear bonus (which is calculated as share of other workers who agree) but there will be full bonus for any type of threshold bonus.

 Superadmin panel
 ----------------